Wild Adventures After Nevada Wild Fest - The Oddysey Continues

-Ready for a wild tale?
+Ready for a wild travel tale?

 Okay, it was a very disappointing end to the 2011 season.
 Total expenses to go to Nevada Wild Fest were $2,300.
 Total sales were just over $600.
 That's for the entire five day event.
 Time to head home and figure out another way to get some money in the bank.
 With Tropic Hut securely loaded back in the trailer, I got two fresh cups of coffee and started the drive to Reno on Tuesday, October 18.

 As I was heading north out of Las Vegas the transmission on my van started to slip a little.
 I'd had this trouble earlier in the year and it just needed some transmission fluid.
 I stopped at an auto parts store, got some fluid and poured it into the transmission.
-That seemed to take care of the problem, so I got back on US Highway 95 north for Reno.
+That seemed to take care of the problem, so I got back on US Highway 95 North for Reno.

 About 100 miles north of Las Vegas I stopped in the tiny town of Beatty for fuel.
 When I started up the engine again I could hardly get the van moving to get back on the road because the transmission was slipping so badly.
 I bought yet more fluid (at almost $5 per quart, dang it!) and was able to get moving at least a little on lonely Highway 95.
 About three miles north of Beatty the transmission could go no further.
-In my rear view mirror I could see smoke pouring from under the vehicle.
+In my rear view mirror I could see smoke belching from under the vehicle.

 It was late at night by then and I figured I should at least try to get back to Beatty for the night.
 It was downhill back to town so, even with a failing transmission, I thought I could make it.
 With much slipping and shuddering from underneath, I got the van and trailer moving on the northbound shoulder of the highway.
 I cut the wheel hard left and got the front of the van across the road when my momentum ran out and I was stopped, completely blocking the road.
 The van and trailer were horizontal across the highway; the front of the van hanging over the southbound shoulder and the back of the trailer hanging over the northbound shoulder.
 If a big rig came along and didn't see me in time there would be a horrific crash.
 It was perhaps the worst predicament I've ever got myself into.